-1. Bus Shelter Program: Work to implement Topeka Metro's ongoing Bus Shelter Program, which includes evaluation of routes for best placement of a shelter, communication with local business to gain permission, coordination with the City on placement, and work with engineers and contractors to get the shelters on the ground.
-A TA grant was awarded to TMTA to continue this process into 2017.
+- 2. Bus Shelter Program: Work to implement Topeka Metro's ongoing Bus Shelter Program, which includes evaluation of routes for best placement of a shelter, communication with local business to gain permission, coordination with the City on placement, and work with engineers and contractors to get the shelters on the ground.
+A TA grant was awarded to TMTA to continue this process into 2017. - 3.

-- 2. Designated Stops: Work to transition from a flag-down system to a designated stop system.
-Will analyze routes and, work with bus stop design guidelines, determine where to place a bus stop signs.
-This will include coordinating work to install new signs, concrete pads and benches. - 3.
 Ridership reports for FR and shuttles/events: Monthly ridership reports are maintained to present to staff, the Board, FTA, and the National Transit Database.
 This includes ridership for Metro's fixed-route as well as any shuttles, events or promotions that occur. - 4.
 Bus Stop inventory: Create a list of all the shelters, benches and bus stop signs in the system.
 Include the status of the shelter/bench, a photo, when it was installed, and which routes it serves. - 5.
-Miscellaneous: Assess the need for sidewalk connectivity on bus routes; create maps for various presentations.
+Miscellaneous: Assess the need for sidewalk connectivity on bus routes; create maps for various presentations. - 6.
+Admin/Maintenance building relocation study: Topeka Metro Staff along with consultants will conduct a study to identify potential future site locations to facilitate operational efficiencies thereby facilitating the potential of riverfront redevelopment efforts at the current site.